remix-pwa/remix-pwa/ROADMAP.md

 ### In the Works

 - **Create a custom download utility**: Create a custom handler for downloading the PWA onto the user's device
+- **Improve the Push API**: The push API currently doesn't support complex data placeholders, so let's change that and make it more sophisticated.

 ### Draft